-Zinnia – this is the only flower I have experience with (read: How to Grow Zinnias For Your Bees).
-I have grown zinnias a couple years and have to admit that sometimes they make it hard to concentrate on the vegetables.
+Zinnia – this is the only flower I have experience with.
+I have grown zinnias a couple of years and have to admit that sometimes they make it hard to concentrate on the vegetables.
 I’m sticking with Sunbow Mix here.

 Gourds – I am so excited to try gourds!
 I think my kids will love this ornamental.
 Even though it’s not a plant they would eat right there in the garden I wanted to list it here because I can only imagine how wild they will go when I show them how they can GROW birdhouses.
 This is going to be super cool.
 I am going to try Brandshaw’s Ornamental.

 Of course, there are many other plants my kids love to grow and help with.
-One good example is potatoes (read: How to Grow Potatoes and How to Plant Sweet Potatoes), they love digging them out and they even love catching the Colorado potato beetles.
-But I didn’t include them here because they can’t eat them right in the garden.
+One good example is sweet potatoes.
+They love harvesting sweet potatoes but I didn’t include them here because they can’t eat them right in the garden.

-There is no blossom end rot, I don’t need to pay attention to pruning, I don’t need to worry about the tomatoes being too heavy for the plant like Cherokee Purples are often… It’s just so much easier to grow these.
+There is no blossom end rot, I don’t need to worry about the tomatoes being too heavy for the plant like Cherokee Purples are often… It’s just so much easier to grow these.

 The same goes for peppers.
 Growing Lunchbox Peppers is so much easier than growing bell peppers.
 They taste the same but there is no blossom end rot or anything like that.
 Supporting the plant simply means tying it to a stick.
 It’s super simple and you get so many peppers from one plant.